watermanbrandyn/regression_project/README.md

 Moving forward we will **wrangle (acquire/prepare)** our data, **explore** for insights on key drivers, create **models** for prediction, and apply the best ones for the purpose of curating some **predictions**.
 This will all be **summarized** and **recommendations** for Zillow will be provided.
 For a more detailed breakdown of these steps please see the Final Report and workbooks provided.

-### Wrangling (Not Done)
+### Wrangling
 This section contains our acquisition and preparation of the data.
-#### Acquire (Not Done)
+#### Acquire
-The acquire.py file contains the code that was used for acquiring the 'telco_churn' data.
-There is a **get_db_url()** function that is used to format the credentials for interacting with a SQL server, and the **get_telco_data()** function that queries the SQL server for the data.
-For this project Codeup's 'telco_churn' SQL database was used.
+The acquire.py file contains the code that was used for acquiring the 'zillow' data.
+There is a **get_db_url()** function that is used to format the credentials for interacting with a SQL server, and the **acquire_zillow()** function that queries the SQL server for the data.
+For this project Codeup's 'zillow' SQL database was used.
 The env.py file used, and the credentials within, are not included in this project and as covered under _How To Reproduce_ must be curated with one's own information.

-#### Preparation and Splitting (Not Done)
+#### Preparation and Splitting
 The prepare.py file contains the code that was used for preparing the data.
-There is a **telco_split()** function that is used to create a train, validate, and test splits (3 dataframes) of the prepared dataframe.
-These splits are 56% train, 24% validate, and 20% test from the prepared dataframe.
-The **prep_telco()** function takes the acquired dataframe and cleans it for our exploratory purposes.
-Within this function the **telco_split()** function is utilized.
+The **prepare_zillow()** function takes the acquired dataframe and cleans it for our exploratory purposes.
+For this dataset this includes the use of a **remove_outliers()** function, along with a **zillow_split()** function that provides our train, validate, and train dataframes.
+Although not part of the initial prepare function the **scale_zillow()** function is utilized to scale the data prior to modeling and for the later stages of exploration.

 ### Exploration (Not Done)
 For exploration we used only our train dataframe.
 The explore.py file contains a number of functions that were used to help gain insights into our data, using both visual and statistical methods.
 We delved out the key factors of churn and curating train, validate, and test dataframes to include only these features.
 The main takeaways from exploration are that churn is most influenced by: